Kirkuk

 Kirkuk (كركوك; کەرکووک; ܟܪܟܘܟ; Kerkük) is a major city in northern Iraq, serving as the capital of the Kirkuk Governorate.
 The city is home to a diverse population of Kurds, Iraqi Turkmens and Arabs.
 Kirkuk sits on the ruins of the original Kirkuk Citadel which sits near the Khasa River.

-It is described by the Kurdish leader and former Iraqi president Jalal Talabani as “the Jerusalem of Kurdistan” even though it is not part of Iraqi Kurdistan region, while it is seen by the Turkmen activist Fatih Salah as the cultural and historical capital of Iraqi Turkmens.
-The government of Iraq states that Kirkuk represents a small version of Iraq due to its diverse population, and that the city is a model for coexistence in the country.
+Due to its diverse population, shaped by various forms of demographic engineering such as Arabization, the status of Kirkuk is highly contested and has led to recurring disputes.
+Jalal Talabani described Kirkuk as "the Jerusalem of Kurdistan," emphasizing its central symbolic and political importance to Kurds, while the government of Iraq has instead portrayed the city as a "small version of Iraq," presenting it as a model for coexistence among the country’s diverse communities.
+Turkmen, meanwhile, regard Kirkuk as a historic city of theirs.
+Following the adoption of the 2005 Iraqi Constitution, Kirkuk was designated a disputed territory under Article 140, requiring normalization of demographics, a census, and a referendum to decide whether it belongs to the Kurdistan Region or remains under Iraqi authority.
+Intended to be completed by 2007, the process remains unresolved, leaving the city's status in limbo.

 Etymology

 The ancient name of Kirkuk was the Hurrian Arrapha During the Parthian era, a Korkura/Corcura (Κόρκυρα) is mentioned by Ptolemy, which is believed to refer either to Kirkuk or to the site of Baba Gurgur 4.5 km from the city.
 Since the Seleucid Empire it was known as karkā d-ḇeṯ slōḵ, which means 'Citadel of the House of Seleucid' in Mesopotamian Aramaic, the lingua franca of the Fertile Crescent in that era.

 The region around Kirkuk was known historically in the Eastern Aramaic and Syriac Assyrian sources as Beth Garmai (ܒܝܬܓܪܡܝ).
 The name "Beth Garmai" or "Beth Garme" may be of Syriac origin which meaning "the house of bones", which is thought to be a reference to bones of slaughtered Achaemenids after a decisive Macedonian victory in the Battle of Gaugamela.
 An alternative explanation for the name's origin suggests that it may have been derived from a people, possibly an Assyrian or Persian tribe.

 It was one of a number of independent Neo-Assyrian states which flourished during the Parthian empire (150 BC–226 AD).

 It is also thought that region was known during the Parthian and Sassanid periods as Garmakan, which means the 'Land of Warmth' or the 'Hot Land'.
 In Persian "Garm" means warm;